-When you’re champing at the bit to buy a place or to get your place sold, you may have little patience for a 30-day waiting period.
+When you’re champing at the bit to buy a place or to get your place sold, you may have little patience for the 30-day waiting period before closing.
 But of course, there are a lot of important things that happen during that window, including:

 - Home appraisal

 - Home inspection

 - Repairs and renovations following the inspection

 Of course, this window of closing time can also provide the seller a little room to pack, move, clean, and make sure the home is ready for the final walkthrough.

 We mentioned above that when the home buyer gets pre-approved for a loan, it can expedite the closing process… but what about the factors that delay the closing process?
 There are a few potential hurdles to be aware of.

 - The lender orders an appraisal, and the appraised amount comes in lower than the agreed-upon sale amount.

 - The buyer’s credit report turns up some unexpected debts or other issues.